Magnesia, Greece: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to get the correct type.
-The majority of adapters currently sold are simply plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Be sure to find the necessary type.
+The vast majority of adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most countries.

 • Airplane phone mount